SigNoz/signoz.io/docs/userguide/alerts-management.md

 </figure>
 <br></br>

-The Triggered Alerts Tab shows the current alerts that have been triggered in the system.
+The Triggered Alerts Tab shows the currently firing alerts.
 It provides a real-time view of alerts, allowing you to quickly assess which alerts are active and require attention.
 Here's a detailed description of the tab's features:

 ### Triggered Alert Features
 - **Status**: Shows whether the alert is currently firing.
 It can have values like "Firing."